FreshAlacrity/front-tracker/README.md

 ### Maybe
+- [ ] Support for making a group within a system to use as a digit or not-digit list
+- [ ] Add option to show the system description on the page somewhere?
 - [ ] When only showing the active members, show a side panel with a card that has the details for that PK member
   - [ ] In edit mode, make every value on a card an editable text field
 - [ ] Add the token as a GitHub secret and let people sign in with one password for editing and one password for viewing private info?